 Each business unit undertakes self-assessments on a regular basis by evaluating the robustness of its risk and control environment, including compliance with all legal and regulatory requirements.
-Performance metrics are also used to detect early warning signals and to drive appropriate management actions before the risks result in material losses.
+Key operational risk indicators are also used to detect early warning signals and to drive appropriate management actions before the risks result in material losses.
 Operational risk data is also analysed and reported regularly to senior management.
-Senior management attests annually to the CEOand notifies RMC on the adequacy and effectiveness of the internal controls and risk management systems and highlights accompanying remedial plans to address any outstanding key control deficiencies.
+Senior management attests annually to the CEO and notifies RMC on the adequacy and effectiveness of the internal controls and risk management systems and highlights accompanying remedial plans to address any outstanding key control deficiencies.